Fair Access Policy

 c

-Subject to the Fit to Sit Policy and SQE Assessment Regulations a candidate's illness or other personal circumstances beyond his/her reasonable control
+subject to the Fit to Sit Policy and SQE Assessment Regulations a candidate's illness or other personal circumstances beyond their reasonable control

-which materially and adversely affects a candidate's marks or performance in the assessment.
+which have, or are likely to, materially and adversely affect a candidate's marks or performance in the assessment.

 3.7